 Head to an indoor playground.

 Sometimes your own home is just too small to contain the energy!
 There are indoor playgrounds for kids in every corner of the city and the GTA, ranging from single-room play areas with soft structures ideal for babies and toddlers to huge complexes with ball pits, twisty slides, laser tag, and arcade games.
+Visit our comprehensive list of the best drop-in indoor playgrounds around Toronto and the GTA.

 See a movie.